Leniolabs/promptwizard/README.md

 ## Special features

-Remember that you can also make changes to your provided prompts or those you will generate.
-For example, you can convert the entire content of your prompts to uppercase or rephrase them with grammatical errors.
+Remember that when you generate your prompts you can use the `constraints` key to explicitly request that the prompts you are going to generate have a special characteristic, for example, 'generate prompts of a length not exceeding 20 words'.

 ## Cost and tokens